AustinCodingAcademy/advanced-ajax-address-book/README.md

 * Make sure that function gets into CreateUser props.save somehow
 * Observe the network tab to see if your fetch is working, db.json should be updating.
 * If everything is working, does the web page show the new user you just created?
 Should it?

+## Part 4.
+Practice Fetch and Redux
+We have used fetch to retrieve data from the server and change data on the server.
+This is fine but we stopped using redux.
+We need to be able to use fetch with redux.
+I dont' want App to care about users.
+I don't want to pass props.
+By default, redux doesn't work with fetch.
+We need to add another tool to add this capability.
+* Use the redux thunk checklist.
+* Setup the redux thunk middleware in store.js
+* Create the action creator functions for the things we are doing, getUsers, saveUser ..etc
+* Move the fetch code into these actions.
+* Change the code to use Containers again.